 You should have a photo of yourself unless you choose to be anonymous for various reasons (privacy, you're an anonymous restaurant reviewer etc).
 People connect with faces and like to see who is behind the words they read.
 It helps build a community around your blog

 Take It Further: make sure you have an active gravatar that uses your photo so that whenever you comment on another blog your photo goes with you - you become easily recognizable.
-To keep consistent, use the same photo for your personal twitter and google plus pages (you will likely use your blog's logo on your Facebook page).
+If you're the face of your blog, use this same photo as your profile pic on twitter, instagram and anywhere else you appear online.